CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: The CT4Rec Model

 \subsection{Consistency Training}

+Since the over-fitting problem extensively exists in deep neural network models, regularization methods, including dropout, are widely used to alleviate this problem.
+Commonly, dropout can reduce over-fitting and co-adapting by randomly removing a certain rate of units in the whole deep neural network.
+Also, dropout can be treated as a method to generate and combine exponentially sub-models, which always effectively enhances model performance.
+Considering the above advantages and the randomness of dropout, we propose our CT4Rec based on dropout to regularize both the output space and the representation space of models.
 Inspired by recent studies on dropout \cite{liang2021r}, we enhance the user representation from the perspective of reducing the model inconsistency and gap between training and testing.

 Concretely, we forward twice with different dropouts and learn the consistency between these two representations for each user, i.e., each user interaction sequence \(\mathbf{s_u}\) passing the forward network twice and obtain two representations \(\boldsymbol{s_{u,t}^{d_1}}\) and \(\boldsymbol{s_{u,t}^{d_2}}\).
+Since dropout randomly removes units in a model, the two representations are actually generated from two sub-models of the same model.